Winter in Connecticut used to be brutal.

 Ice skating in Connecticut in December

-Ice skating in Greenwich has always been a well-known phenomenon since Dorothy Hammill left town to become an Olympic medalist.
+Ice skating in Greenwich has been a well-known phenomenon since Dorothy Hammill left town to become an Olympic medalist.

 In the 1990s and early 2000s, many of the biggest names in ice figure skating passed-through Greenwich.
+And many of them have stayed in one of our guest rooms or suites, including Tara Lipinski and Michelle Kwan.

 A few skating rinks in Greenwich and nearby include:

-December ice fishing in Connecticut
+December Ice Fishing in Connecticut

 You don’t need to travel to the Great White North to enjoy a little ice fishing!